abdulbasit312/mhc_classification/readme.md

 Team Members:
 Mohammad Abdul Basit - abdulbasit@cs.toronto.edu
 Bailey Ng - baileyng@cs.toronto.edu
-Noe Artru
+Noe Artru - noeartru@cs.toronto.edu

 Dataset is very huge (~100GB), and can be shared on request, or if you have access to CS lab clusters you can find it at: "/w/247/abdulbasit/mental_health_dataset_split"
-Trained models can also be provided, they couldnt be uploaded to markus.
+Trained models can also be provided, they couldn't be uploaded to markus.

 Description of files: We have kept the training files for the streams seperate so that the reviewers find it easier to run the experiments.